SuperOfficeDocs/superoffice-docs/docs/apps/requirements/technical.md

 * The installation process must be straightforward and easy to perform by the customer administrator.
   * Once set up the application should be visible or the customer administrator should get information about what needs to be done to get it visible.
 (See grouping and filtering)
 * Create a complete **uninstall** feature that ensures complete removal of your application and all settings associated with it:
-  * SuperOffice related (user-defined fields, web panels, buttons, and preferences).
+  * SuperOffice-related (user-defined fields, web panels, buttons, and preferences).
   * Make sure the application will clean up all configuration data in the database when the application is uninstalled.

 ### Release strategy